-In essence, we can conclude that security awareness is important and can make a change in an organization, if done properly and treated as an ongoing endeavor.
+In essence, we can conclude that security awareness is important and can make a change in an organization if done properly and treated as an ongoing endeavor.

 The Benefits of Security Awareness

-According to Rob Kraus, random security training in organizations results in a 10-15% reduction on the likelihood of a successful attack and consistency in training and estimating its effectiveness is needed to reach a 40-50% reduction.
-As evident, he clearly points out that 100% reduction of successful attacks is impossible.
+According to Rob Kraus, random security training in organizations results in a 10-15% reduction in the likelihood of a successful attack and consistency in training and estimating its effectiveness is needed to reach a 40-50% reduction.
+As evident, he clearly points out that a 100% reduction of successful attacks is impossible.

 Integrity Technology Solutions asserts that security awareness results in a more confident staff as they will be better acquainted with the world of technology, the wilderness and dangers that reside within it.
-Being informed enhances the work culture, saves money in the form of less data breaches, saves time that would have been spent mitigating damages from attacks and creates better security in general.
+Being informed enhances the work culture, saves money in the form of fewer data breaches, saves time that would have been spent mitigating damages from attacks and creates better security in general.

 Another study in a Fortune 50 organization led to 35% of the organization’s employees, who were subjected to a simulated phishing attack, to fall for it.
 Then, they were given feedback, additional training was provided and after a follow-up, only 6% were tricked, which winds up to an 84% decrease in susceptibility to the threat.